cognizone/ng-cognizone/README.md

 Teams using Nx gain the advantage of building full-stack applications with their preferred framework alongside Nx’s advanced code generation and project dependency graph, plus a unified experience for both frontend and backend developers.

 Visit [Nx Cloud](https://nx.app/) to learn more.

+## Migrating from v2 to v3

+- JsonModel and related types, services and utilities have been moved to @cognizone/json-model, so this library need to be added and imports need to be adapted